vippsas/vipps-developers/vipps-test-environment.md

 Functionality not available in MT (a non-exhaustive list):
 * Push alerts may be unstable.
 To see payment requests: Open Vipps and manually go to the "Betalinger" (in English: "Payments") at the bottom of the main screen.
+  The details: The app id for the test and production apps are the same, and we are not able to distinguish between the apps when sending push messages.
 * Payment of invoices, both for Vipps Regninger and Vipps Faktura
 * Limited support for testing card statuses that require connections to Nets, etc
 * Limited support for looking up customer information in